 The Commission uses a risk-based methodology to prepare an annual audit plan that addresses a variety of audit topics based on the Commission's priorities.
-Risk is a key factor in determining the audit topics and candidates included in the audit plan.

 The Commission conducts many audits on a proactive basis to ensure that jurisdictional companies comply with the Commission's authorizing statutes, orders, rules, and regulations.
 In line with the Commission's key objectives and strategies, an increasing amount of audit staff time is devoted to reviewing jurisdictional companies' compliance programs and providing guidance on enhancing these programs.